cs4241-21a/a2-shortstack/README.md

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I had some students(one from CS4241 and one who was not) test out my webpage and give me feedback
     * Tran
-        1.
+        1. They did not seem to have any particular trouble with the design.
+However, they thought it would be a good idea to move the scoreboard and editing section right next to the game as it could be a bit inconvienient to have to scroll down the page each time you want to see the scoreboard.
+        2. Overall, there wasn't really any comments that particularly surprised me.
+I had also noticed the issue with having to scroll down the page everytime you want to see the scoreboard or edit the scores.
+        3. One way I could try to improve the webpage is to create a more condensed design by putting the mini-game to the left of the page and putting the scoreboard and edit sections to the right.
     * Sunray(not a student from the class)
         1. They had some trouble figuring out how to edit and delete scores.
 This was understandable as I had only used icons for editing(a pencil) and deleting(trashcan) an entry so it might not have been obvious for everyone.
         2. I was surprised by how much difficulty they had trying to figure out how to reset the game.
-They kept trying to reset the page in order to restart the minigame.
+They kept trying to refresh the page in order to restart the minigame.
 This was because I had made it so that you could not replay the game until you submitted the score.
         3. I realized that some people might not be comfortable with submitting their score just to replay the game.
 If I had to make changes, I would make it so that you can replay the game after you lose regardless if you submit your score or not.
 I should also probably add more text for certain parts of the webpage explaining how it works, like with editing and deleting.